TheGrandAdmiraI/Eric-Wagoner/Penguin Quest!/README.md

 Penguin Quest! is a 2D action platformer game created for CSI 2999 (Sophomore Project) Winter 2021 Semester at Oakland University.
-It was created by the combined effort of Eric Wagoner, Elio Zoto, Ruth Wager, and Lucas Stinson.
+It was created by the combined effort of Lucas Stinson (Product owner/dev team), Eric Wagoner (Scrum Master/dev team), Elio Zoto (dev team), and Ruth Wager (dev team).
 Features include:
 - A player
 - Enemies and obstacles